Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 ### For Freelancers:
 1. Make sure you're in "Freelancer Mode" (toggle in the navbar)
 2. Click "Offer Service" in the navigation
-3. Fill out the service form with title and price
+3. Fill out the service form with title, description and price
 4. Submit the form to create your service listing
 5. You can view the status of your services is the "My Services" tab